signalfx/splunk-otel-collector-chart/UPGRADING.md

 ## 0.105.3 to 0.107.0

-The `Java instrumentation` for Operator auto-instrumentation has been upgraded from v1.32.2 to v2.6.0.
+The `Java instrumentation` for Operator auto-instrumentation has been upgraded from v1.32.2 to v2.7.0.
-This major update introduces several breaking changes, including updates to metrics names and span attributes.
+This major update introduces several breaking changes.
 Below we have supplied a customer migration guide and outlined the key changes to highlight the impact.

-Please refer to the [2.x metrics and HTTP semantic conventions migration guide](https://docs.splunk.com/observability/en/gdi/get-data-in/application/java/migrate-metrics.html#new-metric-names-for-version-2-x) to update your custom dashboards, detectors, or alerts using Java application telemetry data.
+Please refer to the [Migration guide for OpenTelemetry Java 2.x](https://docs.splunk.com/observability/en/gdi/get-data-in/application/java/migrate-metrics.html) to update your custom dashboards, detectors, or alerts using Java application telemetry data.

 ### Breaking Changes Overview
+- Runtime metrics will now be enabled by default, this can increase the number of metrics collected.
+- The default protocol changed from gRPC to http/protobuf.
+For custom Java exporter endpoint configurations, verify that you’re sending data to http/protobuf endpoints like this [example](https://github.com/signalfx/splunk-otel-collector-chart/blob/splunk-otel-collector-0.107.0/examples/enable-operator-and-auto-instrumentation/rendered_manifests/operator/instrumentation.yaml#L59).

-**Span Attribute Name Changes**
+- Span Attribute Name Changes:

 | Old Attribute (1.x)           | New Attribute (2.x)           |
 | ----------------------------- | ----------------------------- |